What are the symptoms of cancer?

 Seek medical advice about cancer if:

-You develop symptoms that may signal cancer, that are not clearly linked to another cause, and persist for more than two to three weeks.
+You develop symptoms that may indicate cancer, that are not clearly linked to another cause, and persist for more than two to three weeks.
 You should arrange to have a medical examination.
 If the cause of your symptoms is cancer, early diagnosis and treatment will offer a better chance of being cured.